Close

 Home

-• Placental mosaicism (aneuploidy and copy number variation) and its impact on fetal development
+• Confined placental mosaicism (aneuploidy and copy number variation) and its impact on fetal development including the occurrence of congenital heart defects

 • Population demographics (e.g. ethnicity, ancestry, SES, parental age) and epigenetic changes in the placenta.